 Insurance Coverage Services

-Services include, among other things, initial coverage/claim evaluations, responding to coverage denials and reservation of rights, discovery (coverage) consultations, pursuit of declaratory judgment actions, breach of contract, bad faith and class action claims, expert witness coverage services, briefing and arguing substantive motions at the district court level, preparation of Miller-Shugart agreements and other complex release agreements and appeals in state and federal court.
+Mr. Johnson’s services include, among other things, initial coverage/claim evaluations, responding to coverage denials and reservation of rights, discovery (coverage) consultations, pursuit of declaratory judgment actions, breach of contract, bad faith and class action claims, expert witness coverage services, briefing and arguing substantive motions at the district court level, preparation of Miller-Shugart agreements and other complex release agreements and appeals in state and federal court.

-Auto Dealership Services
+Auto Dealership Legal and Compliance Services

 G Johnson Law PLLC is unique in that it provides services to automobile dealerships that protect a dealership’s front-end sales and F&I compliance responsibilities as well as its back-end litigation and insurance coverage risks.